MD-11F-RR/Document-SwiftIO/DigitalOut.md

 ### Returns

-Boolean
+Boolean : `true` or `false`

 ### Caution

 The result of this function **has nothing to do with the actual output of the pin.**<br>
 For example, the pin is set to high but it is short to ground.
 The actual pin voltage would be low.
-This function will still return `True` despite the actual low output, since this pin is set to HIGH.
+This function will still return `true` despite the actual low output, since this pin is set to HIGH.

 --------------------------------------------------------------------------------